 Experts say the benchmark can be set in the 45 km/h mark in the near future.

-The benchmark can be set in the 45 km/h mark, in the near future, experts say.
 Also, it's interesting to check the overall distance, too.
-Parkinson leads the way with 3996 metres of waves already ridden.
+Parkinson leads the way with 3,996 meters of waves already ridden.

 So, it seems like speed is going to drive surfing in the next few years.

 That's why surfboard manufacturers invest in technologies embedded in the boards so that coaches and surfers can analyze performance and correct body postures.